Alanwe/aicalc/tasks.md

 - Cache results for expensive operations

 **Questions**:
 - Which cloud providers are priority?
+Azure
 - Should there be a script marketplace/sharing feature?
+Yes, for now I was thinking just pointing to a Github repo.
+We could do a proper marketplace in the future so future proofing would be good.

 ---